Tutorial 6: How (And Why) To Become A Professional UX Designer

 For career changers and individuals juggling multiple commitments, online programs with ongoing mentorship and real-time check-ins are the best option.They’re not only flexible but affordable as well, and you don’t have to stop everything you’re doing to pursue your studies.
 You can still keep your job, spend time with family and friends, and work on personal projects while taking the first steps towards a new career.

-With CareerFoundry’s Certified UX Design Course, you’ll have all this and more, including a project-based curriculum designed and regularly updated to teach you the skills required by employers.
+With CareerFoundry’s UX Design Program, you’ll have all this and more, including a project-based curriculum designed and regularly updated to teach you the skills required by employers.
 From day one, you’ll be joined by a team of seasoned professionals who will offer you unparalleled support throughout your course, job search, and job start.
-Your new team will consist of a UX design mentor with over eight years of industry experience, a UX design tutor with over two years of experience, a career coach, and a student advisor.
+Your new team will consist of a UX design mentor with over five years of industry experience, a UX design tutor with over two years of experience, a career coach, and a student advisor.
 And of course you’ll also have access to the student and alumni communities.
 You’ll begin working on your first portfolio project right away, and by the end of the program, you’ll have everything you need to start your career in UX.
 To summarize, we’re essentially a full-service UX bootcamp—providing absolutely everything you need to go from complete beginner to professional UX designer—so no more directionless, frantic googling for tips, tutorials, and resources!

 4. Practical exercise: Are you ready to start your career as a UX designer?